-Prof. Jiang is a Deputy Editor-in-Chief of the IEEE/CAA Journal of Automatica Sinica and the Journal of Control and Decision, an Editor for the International Journal of Robust and Nonlinear Control and has served as Senior Editor for the IEEE Control Systems Letters (L-CSS) and Systems & Control Letters, Associate Editor and/or Guest Editor for several journals including Mathematics of Control, Signals and Systems, IEEE Transactions on Automatic Control, European Journal of Control, and Science China: Information Sciences.
+Prof. Jiang is a Deputy Editor-in-Chief of the IEEE/CAA Journal of Automatica Sinica and of the Journal of Decision and Control and has served as Senior Editor for the IEEE Control Systems Letters (L-CSS) and Systems & Control Letters, Subject Editor, Associate Editor and/or Guest Editor for several journals including International Journal of Robust and Nonlinear Control, Mathematics of Control, Signals and Systems, IEEE Transactions on Automatic Control, European Journal of Control, and Science China: Information Sciences.

 Basic stability problems in networks

 AI/Reinforcement learning for control

 Nonlinear control theory and applications

 Control of underactuated mechanical systems - for example, mobile robots, ships, underwater vehicles

 Energy and power systems